Join the conversation! Stay connected to GREAT STUFF™ for easy energy and money savings tips.

 Yes.
 All GREAT STUFF™ consumer products have an 18 month shelf life.
 GREAT STUFF PRO™ has a 12 month shelf life, except GREAT STUFF PRO™ Window & Door, which is 18 months.
 There is an expiration date printed on the bottom of each GREAT STUFF™ can.
 If you attempt to use a can after the expiration date and the product will not dispense, dispose of the can.
 Do not try to activate the can by pushing hard on the dispenser or puncturing the valve.
 These actions will likely result in an uncontrollable venting of the product that is very difficult to clean up.

 If the foam has not cured or hardened, use acetone or fingernail polish remover (with acetone).
 If the foam has hardened, there is no solvent that will remove it.
-It will not harm your skin and will wear off in several days.
+It will not harm your skin and will wear off in time.
 To remove cured foam from skin, use a pumice stone (available at most drugstores) and warm, soapy water.
 Then apply petroleum jelly.

 GREAT STUFF PRO™ Gaps & Cracks Insulating Foam Sealant is a minimal-expanding, single-component polyurethane foam sealant for general purpose building envelope air sealing.
 It has led the way in the industry by being the first foam sealant to be recognized as a fireblock.
 Fireblocking is defined by the International Building Code as the use of approved building materials installed in concealed spaces to resist the migration of fire and hot gases.
 GREAT STUFF PRO™ Gaps & Cracks is tinted orange to be more recognizable to building code officials.